 If you marinate BBQ chicken at room temperature, there is a high tendency to attack bacteria.
 If your recipe requires room temperature marinade, then follow it; otherwise, not.

-Marinating chicken and then freezing isn’t so simple and easy task.
-First, you have to mix the marinating ingredients into a freezing box with a zip-top and then put the raw chicken.
+Marinating chicken and then freezing it isn’t such a simple and easy task.
+First, you have to mix the marinating ingredients into a freezer box with a zip-top and then put the raw chicken.

 After that, seal and toss the breezing box in the refrigerator.
 If you can complete this job properly, you can get approximately nine-month fresh chicken without facing any tension.